All Grain Brewing is not difficult but there is a lot to it…

 For the hot side you are going to need:

-Now this is where things get a little tricky… at this point you are going to have to make a decision on how you want to brew all grain beer.
+Now this is where things get a little tricky… at this point you are going to have to make a decision on how you want to

 Like anything in life there are many ways to get the same result…

 With making beer you have options in regards to your brewing setup.
 You can get really complicated and expensive with your set up or you can keep it simple and inexpensive.

 I have brewed using different set-ups… I have tried beer from buddies of mine who use different set-ups then mine and one thing I can tell you is that the Quality of the Beer is the same whether you spend a ton of money and complicate the crap out of it… or you are cost conscious and keep it simple.
 The beer tastes the same!